eddeuser2017/commercialize_api/README.md

 # How do i deploy my newly created API ?
-There are some changes that need to be made from swagger hub so you can copy into the cloud hosting provider of API management suite. created a working example of the API that works in AWS see [api_cloud]
+There are some changes that need to be made from swagger hub so you can copy into the cloud hosting provider of API management suite.
+* first thing to understand is that the OpenAPI standards that different cloud providers are using needs to be factored in .
+*
+* created a working example of the API that works in AWS see [api_cloud]

 # AWS specific information